 The social survivor pension in Russia is only paid when the deceased is not eligible for contributory pension.

-For more information on the types of pensions available in Russia visit the Pension Fund of the Russian Federation’s website.
+For more information on the types of pensions available in Russia visit the Pension Fund of the Russian Federation.

 Pensions in Russia cannot be claimed until you reach the official Russian retirement age, unless you fall in the category of exempted occupations and job industries.
-To recoup your state Russian pension amount and company pensions, applications should be sent to the PFR on the address below (unless you opted to pay into a NFP investment).
-To receive payments from a private Russian pension fund, contributions should be made to the asset management company you chose.
+To recoup your state Russian pension and company pensions, applications should be sent to the PFR on the address below (unless you opted to pay into a NFP investment).

 PFR International Cooperation Department